toddheasley/qrect/README.md

 ./qrect-cli "https://example.com" -fos 3
 ```

-By default, the resulting QR code PNG will use the minimum number of pixels needed to encode the ASCII value -- always square and usually with an edge length of 23 or 27 pixels.
+By default, the resulting QR code PNG will use the minimum number of pixels needed to encode the ASCII value -- always square and at least 23 pixels.
 Use `--scale` with an integer value greater than 1 to generate larger resolution PNGs:

 ## Requirements